NuSigma/startup/README.md

     - Inner functions: Functions can be declared inside other functions, allowing modularization without exposing private details
 - <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array">Arrays</a>: represent a sequence of other objects and primitives.
     - Array Functions:
         - push:	Add an item to the end of the array
         - pop:	Remove an item from the end of the array
         - slice:	Return a sub-array
         - sort:	Run a function sort an array in place
         - values:	Creates an iterator for use with a for of loop
         - find:	Find the first item satisfied by a test function
         - forEach:	Run a function on each array item
         - reduce:	Run a function to reduce each array item to a single item
         - map:	Run a function to map an array to a new array
         - filter:	Run a function to remove items
         - every:	Run a function to test if all items match
         - some:	Run a function to test if any items match
 - The Arrow Function: replaces the need for the <code>function</code> keyword in anonomous functions with <code>=></code>
     - Example: these functions are equivalent.
-        ```JavaScript
+        ```JavaScriptz
         // standard function syntax
         a.sort(function (v1, v2) {
         return v1 - v2;